Vineet14/Merging_Annotations/README.md

   removed_overlapped_ensembl.gtf,
   ucsc_refseq.gtf

-hg19 versions hg37.87 annotations "removed_overlapped_ensembl.gtf" from Ensembl were used with UCSC refseq annotations "ucsc_refseq.gtf" to be merged.
+hg19 versions hg37.87 annotations "removed_overlapped_ensembl.gtf" from Ensembl were used with cotemporary UCSC refseq annotations "ucsc_refseq.gtf" to be merged.

 Ensembl annotations were used as a base for the merging of annotations.